How to Become a Nurse Practitioner

 The demand for nurse practitioners will grow greatly in coming years; the Bureau of Labor Statistics projects job growth of 34% for NPs from 2012 to 2022.
-Reasons for this high growth include the increasing insured rate of patients, growing elderly population and the current emphasis on preventative care.
+Reasons for this high growth include the increasing insured rate of patients, growing elderly population, shortage of doctors, and the current emphasis on preventative care.
 Hospitals, health departments and home health care agencies are hiring a growing number of NPs to handle some of the workload formerly handled by doctors, and this trend is expected to continue.

 Job prospects will be especially good for nurse practitioners who specialize in geriatrics and are willing to work in nursing homes and long-term care facilities.
 Candidates may increase their job prospects by relocating to rural or urban areas, both of which are experiencing health care worker shortages.